-Your five-year-old never gets bitten by mosquitoes, but your three-year-old is a total mozzie magnet!
+Why do some kids hardly get bitten by mosquitoes, while others are such a mozzie magnet?
 Nothing – from patches to mosquito coils – works.
 Why?

-Mosquitoes are drawn to the heat from our skin, explains Dr Low Kah Tzay is a paediatrician from the Anson International Paediatric & Child Development Clinic.
+Mosquitoes are drawn to the heat from our skin, explains Dr Low Kah Tzay, paediatrician at Anson International Paediatric & Child Development Clinic.

-What you can do is to help him take a shower to keep him cool, and put him in long-sleeved shirts and long pants made of light cotton.
+What you can do is to let him take a shower to keep him cool, and put him in long-sleeved shirts and long pants made of light cotton.

 Mosquitoes are most active during dusk and dawn.
 As a last resort, keep your three-year-old indoors during those times.